itzCozi/0swald-AI/README.md

 # English-IXL-AI
-IXL is terrible so I made this POC to show my unique problem solving with coding AI's
+IXL and delta-math are terrible learning tools so I made this POC to show my unique problem solving with coding AI apps.
+I heavily encorage using this to cheat your IXL's or delta-math they are bad tools instead spend time coding or any other thing that makes you happy.

 ## Requirments
 - Pytesseract